Manado Diving Holidays

 The world-famous island of Bunaken, off the north east tip of Sulawesi, is often quoted among the world's top 10 dive destinations and is a mecca for scuba divers of all levels.
 Here, strong currents bring nutrient-rich water from the ocean depths close to shore, creating one of the most beautiful coral environments in the world.
 Very few places in the world offer such biodiversity and that means there is something for everyone; it is the stuff of photographers' dreams.

 Indonesia is a volcanic country and this area seems to sport more than its fair share.
 The nutrient-rich land that volcanoes produce is evidenced by the lush verdant hillsides and the stunning quantities of fresh fruit and vegetables in the local cuisine.
-Most tourists come to Manado for the scuba diving, but for those who fancy a few days off or something a little different, there is plenty to do to experience this intriguing part of the country.
+Most tourists come to Manado for the scuba diving, but for those who fancy a few days off or something a little different during their vacation, there is plenty to do to experience this intriguing part of the country.

 The rest of this page contains information about Manado: